miuzel/FairyNote/README.md

 ## FairyNote 2

+### Change 2.7.0

+- Use local storage instead of account syncronized storage which is more limited in size.
+- Improve auto saving machanism and make save data smaller
+- TODO: save data management facilities.

 ### Change 2.6.3

 - Optimized saving pattern, now FairyNote do less saving attempts.
 This may help when you have problem syncing the data across devices.